missystem/422gpx/meeting.md

 ### Monday - Oct 19th
 * UPDATES:
   - Donna and the logs: Developer log and developer documentation are done (need to talk to module 2 folks about some features)
-  - Xuehai and Missy present thier work and finished module.
+  - Xuehai and Missy present their work and finished module.
 Now we focus on "connecting" module 2 to moduel 3.
-    - Module 2 must tidy-up the dataframe adn street names.
+    - Module 2 must tidy-up the dataframe and street names.
   - Linday has uploaded a placeholder-html file.
 She mentioned we might not be able to use github to launch the website.
     - We will have to use flask.
 * PLAN:
-  - Needed things:
+  - Things are needed:
-    - Backend:
+    1. Back-end:
-      - Fix module 2 and post on github: Xuehai
+      - Fix module 2 and post on github: **Xuehai**
-      - Testing : Xuehai (Quality assurance)
+      - Testing : **Xuehai** (Quality assurance)
-    - Frontend:
+    2. Front-end:
-      - Learn Flask and how to use it: Donna & Missy
+      - Learn Flask and how to use it: **Donna & Missy**
-      - html and css and java script: Lindsay
+      - html & css & java script: **Lindsay**
-      - hosting: Lindsay
+      - Hosting: **Lindsay**
-      - Documentation: Donna
+      - Documentation: **Donna**